Nomination Period: February 23 to March 2

 Based on the posted campaign period and voting period, is campaigning prohibited Mar 14 and 15 (weekend leading up to voting days)?

-Yes – Campaigning it NOT allowed the weekend of Mar 14-15
+Campaigning is NOT allowed the weekend of Mar 14-15.

-A new experienced Chief Returning Officer (CRO) was hired to oversee the election following a rigorous selection process which included background checks by an independent investigator.
-What changes are TMSU implementing to ensure a fair election?
+A new Chief Returning Officer (CRO) was hired to oversee the election following a rigorous selection process, which included background checks by an independent investigator.

 Is anyone banned from running?